michigan-nii/portable_data/docs/index.md

     $HOME/Projects/MyStudy/raw/sub001/run_01/data_4.dcm
 ```

 and it would Just Work [TM] on both the Mac and the cluster?
+Further,
+if your lab got a Linux machine, and everyone got a separate login,
+the script above would work for all of them?
+Finally, you get a cool
+new job at Nirvana State University and have to set up your work on
+their computer, and there everyone has home directories in
+`/net/psych/homes/grundoon42`, but you still need to work here
+for another year to finish up papers with current collaborators.

 That is what the rest of this web site will show you how to do.